eht16/python-logstash-async/docs/config.rst

     a transport via Redis or the Beats protocol.
     If you pass a string, it should be a path to a class which can be imported.
-    If you pass anything else, it should be an instance of a class with a similar interface as `logstash_async.transport.TcpTransport`.
+    If you pass anything else, it should be a callable or an instance of a class with a similar interface as `logstash_async.transport.TcpTransport`.
     Especially it should provide a `close()` and a `send()` method.